 Toxic metals devastate the body's energy system.
 The energy-producing glands and glucose tolerance systems are often out of balance due to the accumulation of toxic metals in the body tissues.
 These metals include lead, cadmium, mercury, copper, nickel and aluminum, among many others.
 Toxic metals replace vital minerals in enzyme binding sites and interfere with many body functions.
 This means the toxic metal fills a key position in an enzyme, but it stops the enzyme from functioning correctly.
 This is like placing the wrong key in a lock.
 It may go in, but it will not allow the lock to function correctly, and it even keeps the right key from being inserted in the lock.
 The wrong key much be removed first, and then the right one, a vital mineral, must replace it.
 High levels of toxic metals are common today, due to contamination of the air, water and food, and in some cases due to occupational exposure.
 In addition, many children are born with high levels of toxic metals passed on from their mothers through the placenta.

 Scientific nutritional balancing programs and detoxification with sauna therapy and coffee enemas, primarily, will slowly, safely and gently in most cases remove about two dozen toxic metals from everywhere in the body.
-For example, we do not use and do not like most chelators or chelation therapy of any kind, even natural chelation therapy.
-We find it is not needed in almost all cases.

 STIMULANTS AND YOUR ENERGY SYSTEM